The Best Kids’ Desks Meet All Your Little One’s Scholarly Needs

 - Approximate weight capacity is 50 pounds; sized for a younger child

 Why we chose it: Two-tone design plus a two-piece set equals an easy, Scandi-inspired children’s workspace.

-Whimsical and compact in design, this set comprises a desk and matching four-legged stool that tucks right under for minimal impact on a small space.
+Whimsical and compact in design, this set comprises a desk and matching four-leg stool that tucks right under for minimal impact on a small space.
 The legs of the desk and stool are solid pine, and both are topped with a contrasting laminated MDF in a crisp white or mint green finish.
 A single funky leg on the stool is carved with three orbs and finished with a metal kickplate, a playful reminder that it’s designed for kids.
-We’re also a fan of the two colorways, which are gender-neutral and would work in just about any space.
-Two drawers make it easy to stash away pencils, pens, markers, and other essentials for getting into the creative spirit.
+We’re also a fan of the two colorways, which are gender neutral and would work in just about any space.
+Two drawers make it easy to stash away pencils, pens, markers, and other essentials that help kids get into the creative spirit.